We may earn money or products from the companies mentioned in this post.

 Shrimp Scampi with Lemon-pepper Fettuccine with Tipsy Carrot Coins is a delicious dinner menu option.
 Looking for a new way to enjoy your carrots?
 Then give this recipe for Tipsy Carrots a try.
 Tipsy Carrots are made with bourbon.
 The alcohol in the bourbon evaporates during cooking and a wonderful flavor is left behind to season the carrots.

-Alcohol not only evaporates without heat, but the majority also burns off during the cooking process.
+Alcohol burn off not only evaporates without heat, but the majority also burns off during the cooking process.
 How much remains in the dish depends in the cooking method and in the amount of cooking time.
 A bottle of beer in a long-simmered stew is not going to leave a measurable amount of alcohol behind, but will give the dish a rich, robust flavor.
 The darker the beer, the more flavor.
+Shrimp Scampi and Tipsy Coins are both delicious!

 Delicious and Light.